NSE-labs/CoffeeRoasterV2NodeRed/README.md

 ### About

-This is your project's README.md file.
-It helps users understand what your project does, how to use it and anything else they may need to know.
+This project uses an Arduino board with additional circuitry to control the fan and heater in a Quest coffee roaster.
+The Arduino then communicates via USB serial to a Raspberry Pi running Node Red which supplies the graphical user interface.